How does poverty affect children’s mental health?

 Is the risk of poverty the same for everyone?

-The number of children living in poverty differs across region and ethnic group.
+No,.
+Rates of child poverty vary by region and ethnic group.
 Unfortunately, those living in households where the head of the house is either Bangladeshi or Pakistani have a higher rate of poverty than those from white ethnic backgrounds (2021/ 2022).

 And when we consider where child poverty is increasing the most in the UK, regional data shows that areas in the Midlands and Northern England have been the hardest hit.